 Are you always the first to know about the latest fashion trends?
 Do your friends come to you for fashion advice, and are you known for putting together head-turning, perfectly chic outfits?
 If so, you might have the makings of a fashion designer.
 Starting a clothing line and a fashion design business of your own can be an empowering move that lets you put your talents to work.
 Whether you have your sights set on getting your designs to the runway or want to create a line that you can sell to the public yourself, learn more about how starting your own business could start you on this exciting journey.

 The fashion design industry is a large and varied industry that rapidly changes and evolves.
 It’s the creativity of fashion designers that generates the garments and accessories that support and sometimes influence fashion trends.
-Designers may specialize in different types of fashion, including haute couture runway fashion or styles that are popular in larger retailers and that are more accessible to the everyday buyer.
+Designers may specialize in different fashion types, including haute couture runway fashion or print-on-demand clothing like t-shirts and hoodies.

 Brandwatch reports that the movement toward revival pieces is likely to continue.
 Pieces that evoke nostalgia have become more popular, and brands and even the entertainment industry are focusing on the value of nostalgia to evoke powerful emotions and buying responses in customers.

-Who is the target market for your design business?
+Who is the target market for your clothing line?

 Fashion design and clothing line businesses will have different target markets depending on their business model and brands.
 Most businesses will define their target markets by age, demographic, style, and income.
 Some businesses may offer only luxury products and styles, while others may focus on designing products for your typical consumer.
 A business’ niche, like swimwear, dress clothes, or sportswear, can also help to define its target market.